formycore/Devops_Notes/Installations/kubeadm_install_Nov_2022/install_kubeadm_docker_ubuntu.md

 ```
 # On Master only
 ```

+kubeadm init --help
-kubeadm init --pod-network-cidr "10.244.0.0/16" --cri-socket "unix:///var/run/cri-dockerd.sock"
+check for the --pod-network-cidr and --cri-socket kubeadm init --pod-network-cidr "10.244.0.0/16" --cri-socket "unix:///var/run/cri-dockerd.sock"

 To start using your cluster, you need to run the following as a regular user: